Particular/docs.particular.net/nservicebus/recoverability/configure-error-handling.md

  - Recoverability
  - Faults
 redirects:
+- nservicebus/configure-error-queue
 related:
  - samples/faulttolerance
 ---

-## Configure the error queue
+## Configure the error queue address

 When a message fails NServiceBus [automatically retries](/nservicebus/errors/automatic-retries.md) the message.
 On repeated failure NServiceBus forwards that message to a designated error queue.

 WARNING: When running with [transport transactions disabled](/nservicebus/transports/transactions.md#transactions-unreliable-transactions-disabled) NServiceBus will perform a best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.

 WARNING: When running with [transport transactions disabled](/nservicebus/transports/transactions.md#transactions-unreliable-transactions-disabled).
-Both FLR and SLR will be silently disabled when transactions are turned off.
+Both FLR and SLR will be automatically disabled when transactions are turned off.

 Error queue can be configured in several ways.